The Best High School in America

 The U.S. spends $13,600 per pupil per year on K-12 education, near the top of OECD countries.
 This far exceeds the OECD average of $9,800, and outpaces the spending of countries that beat the U.S. along every measure of educational success, like Canada ($11,100), Finland ($10,200), and Estonia ($7,400).
 And while we spend more every year, American test scores remain stagnant.
 This is deeply discouraging; the straightforward solution—spend more money—doesn’t work.

 G.K.
 Chesterton said that the business of progressives is to go on making mistakes, and the business of conservatives is to prevent mistakes from being corrected.
 In a strange way, all of the major forces in public education today are conservative.
 Parents, trying to maintain local control of schools, yoke children to zip codes.
-Good schools boost nearby home values, thereby pushing those schools out of reach for the poor, stratifying public education in a self-reinforcing cycle.
+Good schools boost nearby home values, pushing those schools out of reach for the poor, thereby stratifying public education in a self-reinforcing cycle.
 And teachers unions, representing schoolteachers of course, keep bad teachers on the job and consistently kill proposals for education reform like charter schools or merit-based pay.
 In that context, our typical responses to failing schools—new standards, new bureaucracies, evermore spending—however well intentioned, foremost cement the failures.

 When our statistics become our goals become our demands, we invariably distort our decisions.
 The easiest way to boost high school graduation rates is, well, to make graduating high school easier.
 One needs only look at exam questions from 100 years ago to see how thoroughly we’ve debased secondary education.

-That’s not a cranky argument for winding back the clock on our high schools; it’s an argument for humility.
+That’s not a crotchety argument for winding back the clock on our high schools; it’s an argument for humility.
 We still hew to a 19th-century Prussian model of education for training farmers and factory workers.
 We should be humble enough to admit that we don’t know the valuable professional skills of tomorrow, we don’t know how to teach that flabby concept critical thinking, and we don’t know the best model of education.

 The Shannon School is an ideal, but it’s certainly not the only ideal.
 It’s not even a particularly imaginative ideal, in that I’ve dreamt up fairly minor changes to high school subject matter and pedagogy.
 We rage over the barest changes to our educational model—over Common Core or school vouchers—when we should be experimenting with so much more and trying so much harder to venture out of the dust bowl of American schooling.